chrisking/personalens/docs/GettingStartedCloud9.md

 Review all of the settings and then click `Create Environment`, this process will take a few minutes to complete.
 Once it has completed your Cloud9 IDE will load in your browser.

+## Configuring Security Group Settings

+Each Cloud9 instance running in AWS is powered by an EC2 Instance or virtual machine, you will need to open a few ports in order to view the application and Jupyter notebooks later.

+Open a new tab in your browser and visit https://console.aws.amazon.com/

+From this page, again search for `Cloud9` and visit the service page.
+Click the `View Details` button on this page, note the section for `Security Groups` and copy the value, for example `sg-076c818588c59b781`.

+Click `Services` at the top of the page and search for `EC2` then click it.

+Click the link in the left column titled `Security Groups`.
+Paste your copied value in the search bar and press enter.

+Once selected, click the `Inbound` tab at the bottom.
+Next, click the `Edit` button.

+Add 2 rules with the following settings:

+#### Rule 1

+Custom TCP Rule, Port Range: 8000, Source: My IP, Description: Django Application

+#### Rule 2

+Custom TCP Rule, Port Range: 8888, Source: My IP, Description: Jupyter Notebooks

+After adding them, click `Save`

+You may now close your tab and go back to the Cloud9 IDE window.
+You have enabled access for your computer.

+If you change locations and subsequently IP addresses you can always go back to this page and update the rules with your new connection information.

 ## Configuring Your Cloud9 Instance for Development

 Any commands in this session will be formatted like this: